amarjotgill/origin-bound-cookies/draft-origin-bound-cookies-amarjotgill-protocol.md

 The following will need to be an addition to step 2:

-{:quote}
-> scheme Scheme-Matches cookie's scheme.
-> port Port-Matches cookie's port.
+scheme `scheme-matches` cookie's scheme. port `port-matches` cookie's port.

 This will ensure that a cookie is only retrieved if the origin is the same as the one it was set on.